stac-utils/stac-node-validator/README.md

 You can also pass a config file via the `--config` option.
 Simply pass a file path as value.
 Parameters set via CLI will override the corresponding setting in the config file.
+Make sure to use the value `false` to override boolean flags that are set to `true` in the config file.

 The config file uses the same option names as above.
 To specify the files to be validated, add an array with paths.